-- Electrical components are warranted for one year only. - Glass and plating. - Andirons (front and back parts). - Damage due to normal wear and tear, such as paint discoloration, worn gaskets, eroded or cracked refractory components. - Repairs or replacements necessitated by vandalism, neglect, abuse, over-firing, improper fuel or fuel loads, or failure to adequately service the unit, as stated in the owner's manual. - Repairs or replacements (particularly charges for travel and labor) not authorized by RSF Woodburning Fireplaces in advance.
+- Electrical components are warranted for one year only. - Glass. - Damage due to normal wear and tear, such as paint discoloration, worn gaskets, eroded or cracked refractory components or baffle. - Repairs or replacements necessitated by vandalism, neglect, abuse, over-firing, improper fuel or fuel loads, or failure to adequately service the unit, as stated in the owner's manual. - Repairs or replacements (particularly charges for travel and labor) not authorized by RSF Woodburning Fireplaces in advance.